cheese1/medusawiki/Medusa-installation-Debian-Ubuntu.md

 ## Ubuntu 14.x - 18.x
 The following instructions are for installing Medusa on Ubuntu 14.x - 18.x

-The installation is applicable to the upcoming 16.04 LTS as it is the same systemd setup as 15.x.
-The provided script can distinguish the difference between systemd/init/upstart for you.

 The installation assumes that you're not using the root user to install/run medusa - the entries for **user:group** throughout the document will be set as medusa:medusa and you will have to modify if you want it to match your user configuration.

 1. Update repositories and install Medusa dependencies